Corporate Governance Report pursuant to Section 243b of the Austrian Commercial Code (UGB)

-BWT complies with the Austrian Corporate Governance Code, a regulation framework of standards for sound management and supervision of the company.
+BWT complies with the most recent version of the Austrian Corporate Governance Code as amended in January 2015, a regulation framework of standards for sound management and supervision of the company.
 This includes the standards of good corporate management common in international practice (OECD Principles, EU Transparency Directive) but also the important provisions of Austrian corporation legislation in this respect (Austrian Stock Exchange Act, Company Law Amendment Act 2013, Corporate Law Amendment Act 2008).
 This enables transparency for all stakeholders of the company.
 The Code is publicly accessible on the homepage of the Austrian Working Group for Corporate Governance at www.corporate-governance.at.

-To avoid insider trading, since 2002 BWT has implemented a policy based on the Emittenten-Compliance-Verordnung (ECV – Regulation on Compliance for Issuers) of the Austrian Financial Market Authority.
-The Code of Conduct, which was amended in 2010, is aimed at all employees, includes all the principles of conduct, and provides guidance on the fundamental ethical and legal obligations of BWT employees.
+To avoid insider trading, since 2002 BWT has implemented a policy based on the Emittenten-Compliance- Verordnung (ECV – Regulation on Compliance for Issuers) of the Austrian Financial Market Authority.
+The Code of Conduct is aimed at all employees, includes all the principles of conduct, and provides guidance on the fundamental ethical and legal obligations of BWT employees.

 The Management Board is made up of Mr Andreas Weissenbacher (born 1959) who has been Chief Executive Officer of BWT AG since 8 January 1991.
 Mr Weissenbacher is responsible for the operating business and for the departments Research & Development, Purchasing, Human Resources, Marketing, and Investor & Public Relations.
 Mr Gerhard Speigner (born 1960) has held the office of Chief Financial Officer since 1 May 1996 and manages the departments Finance, Controlling, Treasury, Business Analysis, Information Technology, Law, Taxes and Risk Management.
+The members of the Management Board are also represented on the executive boards of the subsidiaries headquartered in Austria, Hungary, Italy, Spain, Denmark, Sweden, Norway, China, Malta, Belgium, Switzerland and Germany.
 Both members of the Management Board are appointed until 20 September 2020.
 This organisation allows for a high level of flexibility and efficient operation within the Management Board.
+Important decisions by the Management Board, as defined in the Management Board Rules of Procedure, require the approval of the Supervisory Board.
 None of the members of the Management Board assumed any other supervisory board mandates or similar functions in domestic or foreign listed companies in the period under review.

 The Supervisory Board